NationalSecurityAgency/skills-docs/docs/overview/README.md

 # Overview

-Skills as a Service is an innovative approach to implement application training.
+Skills as a Service is an innovative approach to implementing application training.
 This service reduces an application's training learning curve and drastically reduces the cost burden for providing comprehensive training.

 ::: tip Note
 A Gamification based approach significantly simplifies the training process while making the process more enjoyable for the user community.